-Phillips has been a program coordinator with “Da” Village Education Center and served five years as a behavioral interventionist with Lena Pope Home Inc. He also served as a Steering Committee and Advisory Council member for the Paul Laurence Dunbar Young Men Leadership Academy for the Fort Worth Independent School District.
-Currently he serves as a member of the Race Equity Committee aiding in formulating a racial/equity policy for the district and is a member of the Race Equity Task Force for the Early Learning Alliance.
-Q also serves the Fort Worth ISD as member of the Citizens Oversight Committee (C.O.C.).
-Quinton is a Board Member for the Minority Leaders and Citizens Council (MLCC) as well as an Alumni of Leadership ISD.
-Quinton is a professor in the Criminal Justice Department of Texas Christian University.
+Phillips has been a program coordinator with “Da” Village Education Center and served five years as a Behavioral Interventionist with Lena Pope Home Inc. Currently Q serves as a School Board Member for the Fort Worth ISD Board of Education.
+Amongst Q’s responsibilities as a Trustee to District 3, he serves as Vice President of the Board, Chairperson for the Race Equity Committee, and serves on the After-School Programming and Policy committees.
+Phillips has also served as a member of the Race Equity Task Force for the Early Learning Alliance, a Board Member for the Minority Leaders and Citizens Council (MLCC), as well as an Alumni of Leadership ISD.
+Along with his community endeavors, Q is also an Adjunct Professor in the Department of Criminology and Criminal Justice at Texas Christian University (TCU).

 Phillips is a founding partner and Executive Director of Community Frontline, a non-profit organizationdesigned to offer solutions for community issues.
 Q is a graduate of The Illustrious Paul Laurence Dunbar High School and a proud alumnus of Prairie View A&M University where he earned a Bachelor’s degree

 in Social Work with an emphasis in Psychology.
 Q continued his graduate work at Palmer Theological Seminary and Eastern University where he received degrees in Theological Studies.
 Q is married to Diondria, a Doctoral candidate and administrator in Secondary Education, and they have two sons,